 Go Small for the January Effect

 After the overall stock market rises during the Santa Claus Rally, some traders position themselves for the January Effect.
 Traditionally, in the first few days of the new year, the market as a whole continues to trade up, and small stocks outperform large stocks.
 Again, this is more market lore than scientific phenomenon — meaning, it doesn’t always work — but you’ll certainly hear about the January Effect at this time of year.

 The “Dogs of the Dow” are the 10 highest-yielding stocks in the Dow Jones Industrial Average, which is comprised of 30 stocks.
 The idea behind this investment philosophy is that stocks in the DJIA that are high-yielding are the ones that have traded down in price, thereby raising their yield.
 Because DJIA stocks are considered industry stalwarts that can survive bad times and recover in price, this strategy is a version of “buy low, sell high.”

 Shop Around for Savings Rates

-This advice is always sound, but with the Federal Reserve recently raising interest rates — and looking like they will again in December — it’s more timely than ever.
-Online savings banks are now paying interest rates of more than 2 percent, and those rates are trending higher.
+As the Federal Reserve has lowered interest rates, banks have also decreased theirs.
+Online savings banks are still paying higher interest rates than brick-and-mortar banks, however.
 Check the current rate on the savings account at your bank — many old-line, traditional banks like Chase are still paying rates as low as 0.01% APY.

 Watch Year-End Mutual Fund Purchases